By default, the Simulink® 3D Animation™ Viewer records simulations or captures virtual scene frames in a file named with the following format:

 a different extension.
 However, if the file extension in the Source

 you cannot set

 You can use several tokens to customize the automated generation of frame capture or animation files.
 To use these tokens to create varying frame capture or animation file names, you can:

 Create files whose root names are the same as the root names of the virtual world.
 This option is useful if you use different virtual worlds for one model.

 Create files in directories relative to the virtual world location.
 This option is useful if you want to ensure that the virtual world file and frame capture or animation file are in the same folder.

 Create rolling numbered file names such that subsequent frame captures or runs of the model simulation create incrementally numbered file names.
-This is useful if you expect to create files of different parts of the model simulation.
+This approach is useful if you expect to create files of different parts of the model simulation.
 This feature allows you to capture a frame or run a Simulink model multiple times, but create a unique file each time.

 Create multiple file names with time or date stamps, with a unique file created each time.